Find Grad Schools

 56 Yearly Graduations

 Angelo State University comes in at #2 on our list of the most popular colleges offering master's degrees in international security.
 Roughly 10,700 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,495 per year, while in-state graduate students, on average, pay $4,181 per year.
 During the most recent year for which we have data, 56 people received their master's degree in international security from Angelo State.
-About 32% of this group were women, and 15% were students from an underrepresented racial-ethnic group.
+Of these students, 33% were women and 27% were members of underrepresented racial-ethnic groups.

 #3